 Hiking and canoeing are two equally popular pursuits on the Kenai Peninsula, and the Sterling Highway provides access to the popular Resurrection Pass Trail and to canoe trails in the Kenai National Wildlife Refuge on Swanson River Road.

-Homer is a jump-off point for trips to: the charming waterfront community of Seldovia and visitor center, accessible by air and by state ferry and private boat; the artist's community of Halibut Cove on the east shore of Kachemak Bay, accessible by private ferry; as well as parks and wilderness areas around Kachemak Bay, Kodiak Island and other points by charter air taxi or water taxi.
+Homer is a jump-off point for trips to: the charming waterfront community of Seldovia and visitor center, accessible by air and by state ferry and private ferry; the artist's community of Halibut Cove on the east shore of Kachemak Bay, accessible by private ferry; as well as parks and wilderness areas around Kachemak Bay, Kodiak Island by state ferry or via flight from Anchorage, and other points by charter air taxi or water taxi.

 Detailed information about the attractions of the Kenai Peninsula, including the geography, history, communities, wildlife, fishing, camping and other recreation, is found in the current edition of The MILEPOST®.